Yeung Sau-king: Personal life

 Yeung's father Yeung Chu-nam was born in Dongguan but moved to Hong Kong at a young age.
 Her mother was born in Hong Kong.
 Yeung had an elder sister and a younger brother.
-She married jockey TAO Bo Lin (B. L. Tao) in 1939 and had a daughter and a son.
+She married jockey Tao Bo-lin (B. L. Tao) in 1939 and had a daughter and a son.

 Between 1942 and 1943, Yeung served as a special intelligence officer for the Chinese government in Japanese-occupied Hong Kong, and was interrogated by the Japanese Kenpeitai on 1 May 1943.
 She moved to Shanghai in October 1943.

 She divorced her husband in Hong Kong in 1947 and got custody of their two children.
-She re-married in Shanghai in October 1948 and her second husband TAN Tjin Koan (T. K. Tan) was a Chinese Indonesian businessman.
-After the wedding, they moved to Thailand and their two daughters were born there.
+She re-married in Shanghai in October 1948 and her second husband Tan Tjin Koan (T. K. Tan) was a Chinese Indonesian businessman.
+After the wedding, they moved to Thailand and had two more daughters.

-The family moved to Hong Kong in 1953 and Yeung became the founding chairman of the Ladies Section of the Hong Kong Life Guards' Club (later renamed The Hong Kong Life Saving Society) on 12 October 1962, serving until 1966.
+The family moved to Hong Kong in 1953.
+From that time, she often used a new name, Yvonne Tan, in public.
+She became the founding chairman of the Ladies Section of the Hong Kong Life Guards' Club (later renamed The Hong Kong Life Saving Society) on 12 October 1962, serving until 1966.
 She was one of the Hong Kong representatives who attended the Commonwealth Life Guards Conference in London in July 1966, and was invited to attend an evening reception at the Buckingham Palace.
 At that time, she had been a captain of the Hong Kong Life Guards' Club for five years, and was the first woman chancellor of the Royal Life Saving Society, Hong Kong Branch.

+On February 28th, 1968, she was awarded the Medal of Achievement by the Commonwealth of Nations and the certificate signed by Lord Louis Mountbatten, in recognition of her contribution to the life-saving service in Hong Kong.

 Yeung moved to Vancouver, Canada in 1978 and opened a gift shop called Creation Boutique (at 5641 Dunbar Street) in 1982 shortly before her death.
 She died after falling from a ladder in her home, and is buried in the Ocean View Burial Park in Burnaby.